10 August – 1 September 2018

 |TicketsYard (standing) £5 | Gallery (seated) from £22.
 Under 18s – £3 off all seats in the Globe Theatre||Running timeApprox 2 hours 50 mins including an interval|

 ‘ Men, who forgetting they were born of women, nourished of women, and if they were not of the means of women, they would be quite extinguished out of the world, and a final end of them all; do like vipers deface the wombs wherein they were bred.’

 William Shakespeare.
 Kit Marlowe.
 Emilia Bassano?

 In 1611 Emilia Bassano penned these words to her ‘Vertuous Reader’, as part of a volume of radical, feminist and subversive poetry.
-It was also the first published collection of poetry written by a woman in England.

 Follow Emilia through the season

 Emilia Bassano was also the possible inspiration for the ‘Emilia’ characters who appear in Othello, The Two Noble Kinsmen, The Winter’s Tale and The Comedy of Errors, so this season Emilia will thread her way through all of the plays in which she appears (apart from The Comedy of Errors!)

 ‘A new writing venue 400 years ago, the Globe continues to be a new writing venue today, and the 2018 season is no exception.
 I’m so excited to premiere two plays written for the unique playing conditions of the Globe Theatre: Emilia, a new play by Morgan Lloyd Malcolm about the often beguiling and always fascinating Emilia Bassano, whom many consider to have been a muse and inspiration for Shakespeare.’